Interim Policy for International Travel during the COVID-19 Pandemic

 Determinations as to the essential nature of travel under these guidelines will be made by the relevant dean or vice president and will be recorded through the GW Passport online international travel registration database maintained by the Office of International Programs.
 Additional details pertaining to this process are available in the “Requests for Approval” and “Required Procedure After Dean’s Approval” sections below.
 Deans may also recommend exceptions, i.e., international travel that does not meet the criteria below, by requesting concurrent review by the Office of Risk Management, the Division of Safety and Security, and the Office of International Programs to determine whether the traveler can proceed with the university’s approval.

-International travel by and with undergraduate students on university-related business or programs is considered non-essential through fall semester 2020.
+International travel by and with undergraduate students on university-related business or programs is considered non-essential through summer semester 2021.
 This includes all study abroad as well as other credit or non-credit bearing experiences and research.
-This policy is subject to review pertaining to international travel and study abroad after fall semester 2020.
+This policy is subject to review pertaining to international travel and study abroad after summer semester 2021.

 Graduate Students, Travel for Academic Study